davidohnee/bracketeer/README.md

 - **Player Management**: Easily add, remove, and organize participants.
 - **Game Tracking**: Keep track of scores and progress in real-time.
 - **Multi-Game Support**: Works with various games and activities.
+- **Sets and Phases**: Supports multiple sets per game and flexible tournament structures.

 ## Use

 ### Online

-You can use bracketeer online [here](https://davidohnee.github.io/bracketeer).
+You can use bracketeer online [here](https://bracketeer.davidohnee.com/).
 This version is hosted via GitHub Pages.

 ### Self-Hosted